trenches out there on tarmac at the minute.

 ^^

-Man is CHATTING BARS tonight.
+Man is CHATTING BARS today.

-It’s important to recognise when striving for a weight loss goal or reaching that number in your head you’re so hell bent on getting to before you allow to be happy is that it can also come with its own set of speed bumps - lack of energy, strength in the bin, recovery in the toilet, poor relationship with food..
+It’s important to recognise when striving for a weight loss goal or reaching for that number in your head you’re so hell bent on getting to before you allow yourself to be happy is that it can also come with its own set of speed bumps - lack of energy, strength in the bin, recovery in the toilet, poor relationship with food..
 I could be here all day.

 This is why I’m always quick to remind people before it gets too deep not to attach all your progress to the scales - you could literally look the best you’ve ever looked, felt the best you’ve ever felt and weighed the most you’ve ever weighed.
-It’s just number.
-It matters, but it’s not evening.
+It’s just a number.
+It matters, but it’s not everything.
 Don’t let it ruin your day.

 Your relationship with yourself is the most important thing you own and if that means being a few KG heavier than ‘where you think you should be’ then you should do your best to be okay with that.